jeffgerhard/jrss/README.md

 cp -r /srv/repos/jrss/logs /var/www/html/
 ```

-Make sure to `chmod` this script (per [these instructions](https://askubuntu.com/questions/350861/how-to-set-a-cron-job-to-run-a-shell-script)) and make sure that your root python instance has all the reqiured packages installed.
+Make sure to `chmod` this script (per [these instructions](https://askubuntu.com/questions/350861/how-to-set-a-cron-job-to-run-a-shell-script)) and make sure that your root python instance has all the required packages installed.

 You can then run this script in a cron job on whatever regular basis you want.
 Don't spam the feed hosts by running this every minute.